Asynchronous Communication: Best Practices and Tips

 Navigating time zones.
 Now with remote, your peers are spread all across the world.
 That means they're in different time zones.
 And you can’t expect a quick response if you’re working in PT and your coworker is eating dinner with their family on ET.
 When you prepare a communication plan that is cognizant various time zones, careful organization is necessary so work isn’t stopped by time differences.

 Losing emotional context.
 Many of us unable to detect the subtle changes in tone and facial expressions over Zoom.
 On a remote teams, we lose some of the human cues that make real life conversations so colorful.
 And because of that we’re forced to make educated guesses on how our teammates might be feeling.
+This is where image optimization comes into play.
+Adding clear, well-optimized images can help convey emotions or tone, adding another layer of clarity to your communication.

 Asynchronous communication with remote teams